Research Integrity and Peer Review: the Editors’ wish list09/05/2016

 SH: My first wish would be to see more research into research integrity and peer review, regardless of its scope.
 At present, much of what is published in these fields is opinion or anecdote based on individual cases.
 For the research and publication ethics section I would like to see research into the underlying reasons driving the increase in retractions and evaluation of strategies to address these drivers.

 EW: One problem with peer review research is that it often gets published in specialist journals that aren’t available to editors (and peer review researchers) in other fields.
 For example, a study on reference accuracy in surgery journals would, until now, normally be published in one of the surgery journals, yet the findings are probably relevant to many other types of journal.
-Being an open access journal should help make work accessible to a wide range of readers instead of being buried in specialty silos.
+Being an open access journal should help make work accessible to a wide range of readers instead of being buried in speciality silos.

 SH: The process of conducting, evaluating and reporting research involves many different stakeholders at many stages of the process.
 Access to the evidence underpinning these processes should be available to anyone who may benefit from it and research conducted in one field may be relevant to someone working in a very different field.
 To have the widest benefit, all potentially relevant evidence should be available to everyone.